What Is Bronchoscopy?

 Bronchoscopy is a procedure a doctor uses to look inside the lungs.
 This is done with a bronchoscope, a thin, flexible tube with a light and a lens or small video camera on the end.
 The tube is put in through your nose or mouth, down your throat, into your trachea (windpipe), and into the airways (bronchi and bronchioles) of your lungs.

-Bronchoscopy can be done as part of an endobronchial ultrasound (EBUS) to look at the lymph nodes and other structures in the area between the lungs.
+To look at lymph nodes near your lungs – A bronchoscopy can be done as part of endobronchial ultrasound (EBUS) to look at the lymph nodes and other structures in the area between the lungs.
 If suspicious areas such as enlarged lymph nodes are seen, a hollow needle can be passed through the bronchoscope and guided into these areas to obtain a biopsy.
-This is known as transbronchial needle aspiration, or TBNA.
+This is known as transbronchial needle aspiration or TBNA.

-Bronchoscopy can be used to treat blocked airways or some other types of problems in the lung.
-For example, a small laser or electrocautry puton the end of a bronchoscope can be used to burn away part of a tumor that is blocking an airway.
+To treat certain lung problems – Bronchoscopy can be used to treat blocked airways or some other types of problems in the lung.
+For example, a small laser or electrocautery put on the end of a bronchoscope can be used to burn away part of a tumour that is blocking an airway.
 Or a bronchoscope can be used to place a rigid tube called a stent into an airway to help keep it open.